 Shared Use of Poles

 Distribution Network Operators may provide shared use of their assets eg. poles to third parties under formal arrangements (eg. Facility Access Agreements).
-This section outlines the minimum requirements which are apply to third parties attaching equipment to distribution company assets and provides support to any Agreement established between a Distribution Company and a Shared User.
+This section outlines the minimum requirements which apply to third parties attaching equipment to distribution company assets.

-The Code of Engineering Practice for Shared Use of Poles provides guidance and describes the minimum technical standards for third parties wishing to attach assets to network operator facilities.
+The Shared Use of Poles Code provides guidance and describes the minimum technical standards for third parties wishing to attach assets to network operator facilities.

 This Code applies to the attachment of Shared Use equipment such as